Ezra Miller: Choking incident

-Hawaii arrests
+Hawaii incidents

+In March 2022, Miller was on the island of Hawaii.
+From March 7 through March 28, Miller was the subject of ten calls to the police because of various minor incidents, such as filming people at a gas station, loitering on a restaurant's sidewalk, and arguing with people.
+Eventually, Miller was invited to live with a couple at a hostel in Hilo after Miller became acquainted with them at a farmer's market.

-On March 28, 2022, Miller was arrested in Hawaii following what police said was a physical altercation with patrons after having hurled obscenities at customers at a karaoke bar and was charged with disorderly conduct and harassment.
-Miller later claimed that they became enraged after being "accosted by a Nazi".
-During the arrest, Miller claimed that they were being "unlawfully persecuted" and, after members of the police misgendered them, accused the officers of intentionally committing a hate crime.
+On March 28, Miller was arrested in Hilo.
+Police said Miller had a physical altercation with patrons after cursing at customers at a karaoke bar.
+Miller was charged with disorderly conduct and harassment.
+Miller later claimed that they became enraged after being "accosted by a Nazi", but Hawaii Police Assistant Chief Kenneth Quiocho stated that Miller's outrage was caused by patrons of the bar singing Lady Gaga and Bradley Cooper's song "Shallow".
+Miller claimed to have filmed the incident so the footage could later be used as "NFT crypto art".
+During their arrest, Miller said that they were being "unlawfully persecuted" and, after members of the police misgendered them, accused the officers of intentionally committing a hate crime.

+Three days later, the couple Miller had been staying with was granted a temporary restraining order against Miller after Miller allegedly threatened the two and stole the wife's passport and the husband's wallet.
+According to the couple, the threat and theft took place on the same night as Miller's arrest at the karaoke bar, hours after the husband bailed Miller out of jail for $500.
+The allegation involved Miller barging into the couple's bedroom and threatening "I will bury you and your slut wife."
+Soon after, Miller fled Hilo with a friend to stay in Volcano, Hawaii.
+The couple later dropped their petition for the order on April 11.

-Three weeks later, on April 19, 2022, Miller was again taken into custody for second-degree assault by Leilani Estates Subdivision police authorities in Pāhoa.
+On April 19, Miller was again taken into custody for second-degree assault by Leilani Estates Subdivision police authorities in Pāhoa.
 According to Midi Libre, they were arrested for throwing a chair, which hit a 26-year-old woman and left a half-inch cut on her forehead, after being told to leave during a private get-together.
 Miller was arrested 20 minutes after the attack during a traffic stop in Kea'au.
-Just hours after this second arrest, Miller pleaded no contest to the karaoke incident and was fined $500 for disorderly conduct by judge Kanani Laubach.
+Within hours of this second arrest, Miller pleaded no contest to the karaoke incident and was fined $500 for disorderly conduct by judge Kanani Laubach.